PacktPublishing/Building-and-Delivering-Microservices-on-AWS/chapter_13/README.md

-## Chapter 11 : Setting Up CodePipeline
+## Chapter 13 Automated Deployment to an EKS Cluster
-This chapter explains what is code pipeline and how it can help us to orcharatetrate other aws services to set up continuous development and delivery of the software.
-This chapter covers how AWS CodeCommit , CodeBuild and CodeDeploy services create a pipeline to deliver automated software releases.
+This chapter focused on understanding Kubernetes and learning about the Elastic Kubernetes service  provided by AWS.
+In this chapter you will learn about Kubenetes and EKS architecture and different configuration files.
+This chapter also explains how you can set up CodePipeline to deploy to EKS cluster.

 ## Code action